googlecodelabs/cloud-nebulous-serverless/README.md

 - [Cloud Translation](https://cloud.google.com/translate/pricing)
 - [GCP pricing calculator](https://cloud.google.com/products/calculator)

 Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
 [Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
-For greater transparency, Cloud Build builds your application image which is then sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing) or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing); storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
+For greater transparency, Cloud Build builds your application image which is then sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing), or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor; storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
 However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
 (You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)

 ### Enable Cloud services used